DavidjohnBlodgett/on-dev/README.md

 ## GIT FORK & GIT CLONE REPOSITORIES

-The monorail server currently will mount the on-dev directory found on your host to the /home/vagrant/src directory on the VM
+The monorail server currently will mount the on-dev directory found on your host to the /home/vagrant/src directory on the VM.

     /<pathToYourWorkSpace>/on-dev == /home/vagrant/src